7 Raptive Alternatives To Website Monetization (2025)

 There’s no denying Mediavine is one of the best ad management platforms.
 But I don’t like their excessive features.

 I don’t want anything from them other than ad management.
-Clearly, I don’t wish for the ad network to give me guidance/features on things like SEO, social media, hosting, and other stuff not related to ads.
+Clearly, I don’t like the ad network to provide guidance/features on topics such as SEO, social media, hosting, or other non-ad-related areas.
 But that’s what Mediavine and Ezoic don’t get.
 Instead of doing what they’re good at, they try to control the whole website.

 Positives Aspects: